 Report Preparation Guidelines | Style Sheet

 To assist authors preparing an MIT annual report, this style guide describes the information desired in each report and gives simple guidelines for submitting the document.

 - Reports are due on Friday, August 5, 2016.
-Remember that your report refers to the period July 1, 2013 to June 30, 2014!
-Don't include information about prior years unless pertinent to the present year and, unless reasonable and necessary, do not repeat information presented in the prior year's report.
-Do not include descriptions of events occurring on or after July 1, 2014; if you absolutely must mention future events, do so sparingly and be brief.
+Remember that your report refers to the period July 1, 2014 to June 30, 2015!
+Don't include information about prior years unless pertinent to the present year, and avoid repeating information presented in the prior year's report.
+Don't include descriptions of events occurring on or after July 1, 2015; if you absolutely must mention future events, do so sparingly and be brief.

-- If you've done this before, you can use last year's report as a model (returned to you as a Word document).
-But please take a look
+- If you've done this before, you can use last year's report as a model.
+Please take a look

 You might find an idea worth emulating.

 - If you are new to this exercise, or would like a refresher, our content guidelines identify the kinds of

 the continuity of MIT's historical record.
 These suggestions have been